-What explains the large effect of credit supply shocks on precautionary savings?
-When the tightness of borrowing constraints fluctuates, households' ability to smooth consumption is impaired.
-They hedge against such changes by deleveraging and accumulating savings.
+Second, I use the model to explain the large effect of credit supply shocks on precautionary savings and real outcomes.
+When the tightness of borrowing constraints varies, households' ability to smooth consumption is impaired.
+They insure against such changes by deleveraging and accumulating savings.
 This creates downward pressure on the risk-free rate, which in turn makes savings less attractive and determines their equilibrium quantity.
-Quantitatively, the magnitude of this effect depends on the volatility of credit supply shocks, and therefore it is larger in the post-Great Recession period on which the paper focuses.
+While previous work has investigated changes in the level of borrowing constraints (Guerrieri and Lorenzoni (2017)), this result shows that their volatility is key for the amount of precautionary savings.
+While their effect is muted in times of low volatility, it is much larger in the post-Great Recession period.

-To evaluate the real implications of the two aggregate precautionary motives, I then compute a variance decomposition of the business cycles in the model.
-Credit supply shocks explain more (about 60%) of the volatility of consumption and output than productivity shocks (about 40%).
-However, both shocks are critical to jointly match household balance sheet and macroeconomic moments.
+To evaluate the real effects of aggregate precautionary motives, I compute a variance decomposition of the business cycles in the model.
+Credit supply shocks explain about 60% of the volatility of consumption and output, while productivity shocks account for the remaining 40%.
+Then, I use nonlinear impulse response functions to understand their impacts.
+Credit supply shocks increase households' net savings through two effects.